efabless/openlane2/docs/source/usage/hardening_macros.md

+> Note: Information in this document is still being ported from OpenLane 1 to OpenLane 2 and may be partially inaccurate.
 # Hardening Macros
 Using OpenLane, you can produce a GDSII from an RTL for macros, and then use these macros to create your chip.
 Check [this][4] for more details about chip integration.

 In this document we will go through the hardening steps and discuss in some detail what considerations should be made when hardening your macro.

-> **NOTE:** For all the configurations mentioned in this documentation and any other OpenLane configurations, you can use the exploration script `run_designs.py` to find the optimal value for each configuration for your design.
-Read more [here][6].

 ## Base Requirements
 You should start by setting the basic configuration file for your design.
-Check [this][5] for how to add your new design.

 The basic configuration `config.json` or `config.tcl` file should at least contain these variables: